teched25xp264/teched2025-XP264/exercises/ex1/README.md

 - If this happens to be a first time subscription, plese goto the consumer tenant and disable the SAP IDS for user logon, as follows:

+- Please observe the consumer context is very much empty.
+The consumer subaccount acts as a service provider ensuring user authentication and permissions validation in order to access the subscription.

 ## Summary